tfrantzen/gcp-dlp-mysql-sample/README.md

-# Google Data Loss Prevent and MySQL Demo
+# Google Data Loss Prevention (DLP) and MySQL Demo
 A sample script to run Google Data Loss Prevention (DLP) API on a MySQL database